fommil/fpmortals/manuscript/main-text.md

   def extremaBy[A, B: Order](fa: F[A])(f: A => B): Option[(A, A)] =
 ~~~~~~~~

-for example we can ask which `String` is maximum `By` length, or what
+For example we can ask which `String` is maximum `By` length, or what
 is the maximum length `Of` the elements.

 {lang="text"}